-The 2Nd Edition Of Brands Of India Opens Doors For Global Retailers & Distributors To Discover 150+ Indian Apparel Manufacturers
+The 2nd Edition of Brands of India Opens Doors for Global Retailers & Distributors to Discover 150+ Indian Apparel Manufacturers

-Brands of India is a mega trade show of top Indian apparel manufacturers, which is set to spark unprecedented business opportunities mainly in MENA region

-The show is supported by Ministry of Textiles, government of India, Embassy of India in UAE, Apparel Export Promotion Council (AEPC), Noida Apparel Export Cluster (NAEC), TEXMAS (Dubai) and Readymade Garments Merchants Group (Dubai).

-Dubai, UAE, November 13, 2024 : The much-anticipated 2nd edition of Brands of India, India's largest apparel trade show was inaugurated on November 12, 2024 by Satish Kumar Sivan, Consul General of India to the UAE , in a vibrant ceremony at Za'abeel Hall 4, Dubai World Trade Centre.
+(MENAFN- afrinislampanasian) Dubai, UAE, November 13, 2024: The much-anticipated 2nd edition of Brands of India, India’s largest apparel trade show was inaugurated on November 12, 2024 by Satish Kumar Sivan, Consul General of India to the UAE, in a vibrant ceremony at Za’abeel Hall 4, Dubai World Trade Centre.

 Organised by The Clothing Manufacturers Association of India (CMAI), this eagerly awaited exhibition presents 150+ Indian apparel brands and white-label manufacturers, showcasing a vast selection of latest fashion in Men’s, Women’s, and Kids’ wear—including Casual, Ethnic, Formal, Denim, Athleisure, Winterwear, Sleepwear, Innerwear, Tops, Bottoms, Scarves, Socks, and much more.
 Thus, presenting a one-of-its-kind sourcing opportunity for Retailers, Chain & Department Stores, Boutique Stores, Wholesalers, Agents, Distributors, Importers, Traders, E-commerce and Buying Houses from across the globe.